 The first sign of SLL is usually a painless swelling in the neck, armpit or groin which is caused by enlarged lymph nodes due to infiltration of normal lymph nodes by the cancerous B-cells.
-Often more than one group of nodes is affected.
-The cells may also be present in other areas such as the blood or bone marrow to a lesser extent than CLL.
 Other symptoms of SLL may include night sweats, fevers and unexplained weight loss.

-Other symptoms that may occur in CLL include: tiredness, unexplained weight loss and sweating.
-These are a result of chemicals produced by the leukaemic (cancerous) B-cells.
-Disease in the bone marrow and the spleen can deplete the amount of healthy blood cells in the circulating blood (blood that flows throughout the body), causing low red blood cells (anaemia) and low platelet numbers in the bloodstream (thrombocytopenia).
-The result of this is fatigue, shortness of breath and a tendency to bruise or bleed.
-These conditions may require transfusions of red blood cells or platelets.
-This problem is referred to as ‘bone marrow failure’ and is due to the normal bone marrow being over-run by cancerous B cells.
+SLL/ CLL that accumulates in the bone marrow and the spleen can deplete the amount of healthy blood cells in the circulating blood (blood that flows throughout the body).
+Due to lower red blood cells (anaemia) and low platelet numbers in the bloodstream (thrombocytopenia) fatigue, shortness of breath and a tendency to bruise or bleed may occur.
+These symptoms may require transfusions of red blood cells or platelets.
+This problem is referred to as bone marrow failure and is due to the normal bone marrow being over-run by cancerous B cells

 Who does SLL/CLL affect?